TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab8.md

 You need to submit your MiniJava project with a pull request against branch `assignment8` on GitHub.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

-Also, you need to **paste the contents** of `simple.j` in the WebLab assignment [Jasmin Code](https://weblab.tudelft.nl/in4303/2016-2017/assignment/9076/view).
-If you participate in the challenge, you need to paste your optimisation in the WebLab assignment [Java Bytecode Optimisation](https://weblab.tudelft.nl/in4303/2016-2017/assignment/9079/view).

 The deadline for submission is December 13th 2017, 23:59.
 {: .notice .notice-warning}

 ### Grading

-You can earn up to 40 points for your _Jasmin program_, up to 40 points for your _code generator_, and up to 20 points for the _challenge_.
+You can earn up to 100 points for your _code generator_.

 ### Early Feedback

-We provide early feedback only for the _code generator_.
+We provide early feedback for the _code generator_.
 You have 3 early feedback attempts.

 ## Detailed Instructions

 ### Preliminaries

-#### Updating Spoofax and Jasmin

-New version of Spoofax and Jasmin are required for this lab.
-See the [Spoofax documentation](/documentation/spoofax.html#updating) on how to update Spoofax, and the [Jasmin documentation](/documentation/jasmin.html#updating) on how to update Jasmin.

-You can also [download a fresh Eclipse](/documentation/spoofax.html#downloading), which includes an up to date version of both Spoofax and Jasmin.
-You should reuse your old workspace with the new Eclipse to retain your settings.

 #### GitHub Repository

 We provide you with a template for this assignment in the `assignment8` branch.
 See the [Git documentation](/documentation/git.html#template) on how to check out this branch.

-#### Initial Editor Project

-The template provides you with a fresh MiniJava editor project, which covers the syntax and analysis of MiniJava.
-For grading purposes, you are required to use this project as a starting point for milestone 3.
-You should import and build the new project, following these steps:
+The template contains 4 Maven projects:

+* `minijava`: an initial MiniJava project that covers concrete and abstract syntax, desugarings, and name and type analysis,
+* `minijava.example`: a project for your example MiniJava programs,
+* `minijava.test.trans`: a project for your MiniJava name transformation tests,
+* `jasmin.example`: a project for your example Jasmin programs.

+#### Importing projects into Eclipse

+The projects from the template have to be imported into Eclipse:

+1. Start Eclipse.
+2. Select your workspace.
-1. Import the projects into your workspace:
+3. Import the projects into your workspace:
-    1. right-click into the Package Explorer
+    1. Click the **File** menu
-    2. select **Import...** from the context menu
+    2. Select **Import...** from the context menu
-    3. choose **Maven/Existing Maven Projects** from the list
+    3. Choose **Maven/Existing Maven Projects** from the list
-    4. select the _minijava_, _minijava.example_, _minijava.test.trans_, and _jasmin.examples_ projects
+    4. Select the _minijava_, _minijava.example_, _minijava.test.trans_, and _jasmin.example_ projects
-    5. press the **Finish** button
+    5. Press the **Finish** button
-2. Build the project:
+4. Build the _minijava_ project:
-    1. select the project folder
+    1. Select the _minijava_ project
-    2. select **Build Project** from the **Project** menu
+    2. Select **Build Project** from the **Project** menu
-    3. the console will report success or failure
+    3. The console will report success or failure

-The `reference` directory of the `minijava` project contains MiniJava's signatures, pretty-printer, syntactic completions, desugaring signatures, and analysis implementation, as well as Jasmin signatures.
-These implementations are already imported into the initial project.

-The `jasmin.examples` project contains several Jasmin examples.
-You can try to run them by opening a `.j` file and using the builders from the Spoofax menu.
-Put your own Jasmin programs in this project.

-The `minijava.example` project contains example programs for this and following labs.
-Put your own example programs in this project.

-The `minijava.test.trans` project contains tests for this and following labs.
-Put your own tests in this project.

 ### Write Jasmin Code